JuliaSmoothOptimizers/JuliaSmoothOptimizers.github.io/news-and-blogposts/2024/2024-01-30-blogkrylov.md

 @def title = "Krylov.jl: Elevating JuliaSmoothOptimizers to New Heights!"
 @def rss_description = "The Krylov.jl paper by Alexis Montoison and Dominique Orban has been published in JOSS."

-# Blog Post: "Krylov.jl: Elevating JuliaSmoothOptimizers to New Heights!"
+# Krylov.jl: Elevating JuliaSmoothOptimizers to New Heights!

-## Celebrating a Breakthrough in Numerical Linear Algebra

 Excitement is buzzing within the JuliaSmoothOptimizers community as we proudly announce a significant achievement—the publication of the [Krylov.jl paper in the Journal of Open Source Software](https://joss.theoj.org/papers/10.21105/joss.05187).
 [Krylov.jl](https://github.com/JuliaSmoothOptimizers/Krylov.jl) is not just a package; it's a success story that showcases the growing impact of our community in the world of computational mathematics.

-## The Dynamic Force of Krylov.jl Unveiled

 [Krylov.jl](https://github.com/JuliaSmoothOptimizers/Krylov.jl) is a powerhouse of carefully selected Krylov methods designed to tackle a diverse range of linear problems.
 Initiated by Alexis Montoison and Dominique Orban, Krylov.jl is more than a success—it's a testament to the collaborative spirit of our community.